Home > Island Insights > Unveiling the Andaman Islands

 Colonial Impact and the Fight for Survival

 The arrival of British colonial powers in the 19th century dramatically altered life on the Andaman Islands.
-The establishment of a penal colony in Port Blair in 1858 brought about significant changes, including the construction of the infamous Cellular Jail, or "Kala Pani."
+The establishment of a penal colony in Port Blair in 1858 brought about significant changes, including the construction of the infamous Cellular Jail, or "Kala Pani".
 This structure became a symbol of colonial repression, where Indian freedom fighters were held in solitary confinement and subjected to harsh conditions.

 The Great Andamanese faced severe consequences from colonial expansion, including forced relocation, cultural suppression, and the introduction of deadly diseases.
 These events led to a significant decline in their population and the loss of traditional languages and customs.